THAT CAUGHT OUR EYE

 This project was a collaboration between the team at DGA and the artisan kitchen designers at Blakes London.
 To learn more about Blakes, click here to read their blog on what separates true bespoke kitchen designers from high street chains.

 At DGA, we believe that the kitchen is the heart of the home.
-If your home’s heart is broken, call us now on 020 3553 8285 or email [email protected] to find out how we could fix it.
+If your home’s heart is broken, book a zoom consultation with John by clicking here and find out how we could fix it.